Glentrool Visitor Centre

 After a long walk there's nothing better than warming up in our welcoming café.
 There's a delicious selection of sandwiches and other bites to eat - just make sure you save some space for cake!
 You'll find accessible toilets here too.

-Glentrool will be open 7 days a week from 25 March, from 10.30am to 4.30pm.
+Glentrool is open 7 days a week from 10.30am to 4.30pm.
 During the Easter and summer holidays, as well as on bank holidays, the centre will be open from 10.30am to 5pm.

 Please note, parking charges are as follows: